 Any information is of a general nature only.
 We have not taken into account your objectives, financial situation, or needs when preparing it.
 Before acting on this information you should consider if it is appropriate for your situation.
 BOQ Specialist is not offering financial, tax or legal advice.
 You should obtain independent financial, tax and legal advice as appropriate.

 The issuer and credit provider of these products and services is BOQ Specialist.
 Terms and conditions, fees and charges and lending and eligibility criteria apply.
-You should obtain and consider the product terms and conditions before making any decision about whether to acquire the products.
+Should you wish to obtain a copy of the Terms and Conditions relating to this product, please contact BOQ Specialist to obtain a copy before making any decision about whether to acquire the products.
 We reserve the right to cease offering these products at any time without notice.

 For target market determinations please click here.